RyogaLi/ryogali.github.io/_posts/2018-06-07-part-I3-Probability-and-Information-Theory.md

 ##### Self information #####
 ##### Shannon entropy #####

 Used to quantify the amount of uncertainty in an entire probability distribution.
-The Shannon entropy of a distribution is the expected amount of \
-information in an event drawn from that distribution.
+The Shannon entropy of a distribution is the expected amount of information in an event drawn from that distribution.
 [Detail](http://www.ueltschi.org/teaching/chapShannon.pdf)

 ##### Kullback-Leibler (KL) divergence #####

-Measuring the same random variable in two different distributions [read more](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence)
+Measuring the same random variable in two different distributions. [read more](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence)
 *Cross entropy* Similar idea

 ##### Structured probabilistic mode, or graphical model #####